fyli16/fyli16.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research scientist at New Mexico Consortium and previously a postdoc at Los Alamos National Lab.
+I am currently a research scientist at New Mexico Consortium and was previously a postdoc at Los Alamos National Lab.

-I am primarily interested in artificial intelligence, large language models, deep learning, machine learning, data science, and plasma science & technologies, with applications in both industry (search, recommendations, forecasting, process optimization, risk management, etc.) and frontier science (compact particle accelerators, space science, fusion energy, etc.).
+I am primarily interested in artificial intelligence, large language models, deep learning, machine learning, data science, and plasma technologies, with applications in both industry (search, recommendations, forecasting, process optimization, risk management, etc.) and frontier science (compact particle accelerators, space science, fusion energy, etc.).

-I've developed a few ML/Deep Learning/LLM-based applications:
+I've developed several ML/Deep Learning/LLM-based applications:

 * [A RAG-based chatbot for tax filing using GPT, Pinecone, and Streamlit](https://github.com/fyli16/tax_pro_chatbot)
 * [A Deep Learning model for predicting proton beam energy for therapeautic use](https://github.com/fyli16/Deploy_PTP_as_FlaskApp_on_GCP)